-- o identify unknown plants to the taxonomic level appropriate for that group and be able to say why - o know the higher taxonomic groups and their characteristics and be able to compare and contrast them - o use characteristics of organisms and higher taxa to assess the systematic placement of taxa - use criteria to identify specimens, and work with differing classification schemes and the criteria and philosophy that underlie them. - use the principles of microscopy to select appropriate illumination and other settings on the microscopes in use to consistently obtain good images, and to solve problems with poor images. - In learning about biodiversity students will focus particular attention on comparative morphology and life cycles.
-This is not a course in species identification, though students will learn names for representative organisms and some others. - Note: With Program Faculty Consultation, an instructor may add additional SLOs to the above Program Faculty approved SLOs. - 7.
-Methods of Evaluation: Monthly tests, term project, lab drawings and photographic image quality.
+- 1. identify unknown plants to the taxonomic level appropriate for that group and be able to say why - 2. know the higher taxonomic groups and their characteristics and be able to compare and contrast them - 3. use characteristics of organisms and higher taxa to assess the systematic placement of taxa - 4. use criteria to identify specimens, and work with differing classification schemes and the criteria and philosophy that underlie them. - 5. use the principles of microscopy to select appropriate illumination and other settings on the microscopes in use to consistently obtain good images, and to solve problems with poor images.

+In learning about biodiversity students will focus particular attention on comparative morphology and life cycles.
+This is not a course in species identification, though students will learn names for representative organisms and some others.

+Note: With Program Faculty Consultation, an instructor may add additional SLOs to the above Program Faculty approved SLOs.